-Hi.
-It’s Lois at Recipe Idea Shop.
-Since today is National Cookie Day and (for most of us) we are at the start of the Christmas cookie frenzy, I’m telling you about a cookie recipe I love, Coconut Kiss Cookies.
-The original recipe came from Betty Crocker’s Cookie Book, one of my all-time favorite cookie cookbooks (except I made it vegan.
+Here we are again, at the start of the Christmas cookie frenzy, so I’m telling you about a cookie recipe I love, Coconut Kiss Cookies.
+The original recipe came from Betty Crocker’s Cookie Book, one of my all-time favorite cookie cookbooks.
+But I made it vegan.
 And it’s absolutely amazing.
 What’s secret No. 1?

-Note: You need the large flake, unsulphured, unsweetened coconut for this recipe.
-I use Bob’s Red Mill Shredded Coconut (Unsweetened), and it works perfectly.
+Use large flake, unsulphured, unsweetened coconut for this recipe.
 Regular sweetened coconut does not work, so don’t use that!
 It’s WAY too sweet and ruins the texture.
+I use Bob’s Red Mill Shredded Coconut (Unsweetened), and it works perfectly.

 Coconut Kiss Cookies Recipe (Vegan and Gluten Free)